 Usually, babies who cry with Dad will also cry with grandparents, babysitters, siblings, or other caregivers.
-It is so essential for Dad not to take your baby’s reluctance personally – it’s nature’s way of helping babies feel safe.
+It is so essential for dads not to take their baby’s reluctance personally – it’s nature’s way of helping babies feel safe.

 With a little help, they can learn to feel safe with Dad, too!

 Why do babies cry when someone new holds them?

 Babies can hear and smell in the third trimester, and often the mother is the primary caregiver in the first moments after birth, so babies tend to latch onto their mothers immediately.

 Additionally, because she hasn’t developed object permanence when a baby doesn’t see her mother, she thinks Mom is gone and not coming back, which causes great anxiety.
 Fortunately, object permanence develops somewhere between 4 and 8 months of age, so babies will soon learn that being handed to Dad doesn’t mean Mom is leaving forever.